📅 Submission Deadlines

 Planning to graduate?
 Make sure your ETD is submitted by the deadline for your term:

-Deadlines are strictly enforced by the Office of Graduate Education and Life
+Deadlines are strictly enforced by the Office of Graduate Education and Life.
+Failure to submit your ETD by the deadline may delay your graduation and require you to complete an appeals process.

 Research Repository - Login & Submission

-1. Go to the Research Repository @ WVU
+- Go to the Research Repository @ WVU.

 After completing the ETD approval process and having your graduation verified by the Office of the University Registrar, your thesis, dissertation, or problem/project report is deposited into the Research Repository @ WVU.
 When submitting your ETD paperwork, you choose how you would like your ETD to be made available.